pr-curtis/pr-curtis.github.io/projects/PMjobs2020.md

 <p></p>
 <center><img src="/images/PMjobRegion2020.png" style="max-width:80%;"></center>
 <p></p>
-Worldwide, twice the number of premodern China jobs were advertised as premodern Japan, with a general East Asia or Asia job roughly the same as Japan.
+Worldwide, twice the number of premodern China jobs were advertised as premodern Japan, with general East Asia or Asia jobs roughly the same in number as Japan.
 One job expressed an interest in premodern Japan or Korea.
 <p></p>
 <hr>
 <p></p>